Updated: Jun 20

 Writing a will is probably not at the top of your to-do list.
 But it is never too early to start thinking about one.
 Drawing up a will may sound difficult when you don’t know where to begin.
 So, I have put together a list of five steps you can start working on today to leave behind a record of how you want your assets and personal belongings to be distributed after you are gone.

-When you pass away leaving behind a will, only those people designated in your last will and testament as beneficiaries will get a portion of your estate.
-Your estate includes all your assets such as your house, money, cars, retirement accounts and all other personal belongings including digital assets (like your social media accounts, pictures on cloud storage and all other electronic information stored in your computers and mobile devices).
+When you pass away leaving behind a Will, only those people designated in your Last Will and Testament as Beneficiaries will get a portion of your estate.
+Your estate includes all your assets such as your house, money, cars, any other real estate, and all other personal belongings including digital assets (like your social media accounts, pictures on cloud storage and all other electronic information stored in your computers and mobile devices).

-Your beneficiaries can be your surviving spouse and children, close relatives, friends or even entities like your alma matter.
-Think carefully about who you want your beneficiaries to be and what you would like them to get.
+Your Beneficiaries can be your close relatives, friends, or even entities like your alma matter.
+Think carefully about who you want your Beneficiaries to be and what you would like them to get.
 Once you feel comfortable with your decision, then you can move on to the next step.

 2. How would you like your estate to be distributed?

-In other words, who gets what?
-As you think about who your beneficiaries will be, you probably already started thinking about what they will get.
-Your estate can go to one person, be divided equally among all beneficiaries, or even be distributed in specific amounts to each beneficiary.
+In other words, who should get what?
+As you think about who your Beneficiaries you’ll also start thinking about what you want to leave them.
+Your estate can go to one person, be divided equally among all Beneficiaries, or even be distributed in specific amounts to each Beneficiary.
 Estate planners often highlight the difference between an equal distribution of one’s estate and equitable estate distribution.
-In the former, each beneficiary would get an equal share of your estate.
+In the former, each Beneficiary would get an equal share of your estate.
 Period.
-In the latter, each beneficiary would get a different share of your estate or what’s fair given their individual circumstances.
+In the latter, each Beneficiary would get a different share of your estate or what’s fair given their individual circumstances.

-In addition, be specific about who gets what in your will to avoid issues or disputes among your loved ones who will be still mourning your death.
-Make a list containing the name of all beneficiaries and add what items they should receive next to each name.
-Keep in mind that ultimately you want your estate to be distributed fairly among those you love and would like to provide for as your last wish.
+In addition, using your Will to specify who should inherit what will avoid issues or disputes among your loved ones who will still be mourning your death.
+Keep in mind that you ultimately want your estate to be distributed fairly among those you love.

-3. Who will you choose to be the executor of your will?
+3. Who will you choose to be the Executor?

-The executor of your will is a person who is in charge of making sure your wishes are carried out.
-Choose a person you trust and who is responsible.
-Your executor can be a family member, a friend, or your attorney, for example.
-Keep in mind that the executor of your will should be fairly compensated for their work, even if he or she is a friend or family member, experts say.
-Closing an estate may involve many tasks and hours even if your will is carefully drafted and thought out.
+The Executor of your Will is the person who is in charge of making sure your wishes are carried out.
+Choose a person you trust and who you know is responsible.
+They can be a family member, a friend, or your attorney, to name a few options.
+Keep in mind that the Executor of your Will should be fairly compensated for their work, even if he or she is a friend or family member.
+Closing an estate may involve many tasks and hours even if your Will is carefully drafted and thought out.